Seeking out the

 Color: Color

 Whitaker lends gravitas with a stately performance, and Oprah Winfrey, as Gaines's wife Gloria, makes a rare and welcome return to acting.
 The fine character actor David Oyelowo plays Louis, their eldest son, and his idealistic clashes with Cecil provide compelling dramatic tension.
-Daniels also packs his film with cameo appearances from big name stars.
+Daniels also packs his film with cameo appearances from big-name stars.
 Some of these casting decisions are inspired and surprising, like John Cusack as Richard Nixon or Alan Rickman as Ronald Reagan.
-Other choices, though, are too ironic and distracting, including Jane Fonda as Nancy Reagan and Mariah Carey as Cecil’s mother, a beautiful slave girl.
+Other choices, though, are too ironic and distracting, including Jane Fonda as Nancy Reagan and Mariah Carey as Cecil's mother, a beautiful slave girl.

 Another major weakness of too many biopics is the excessive time they devote to their subjects' childhoods.
-Checking off key scenes in a character’s youth usually feels obligatory, and it wastes valuable screen time that would be better devoted to the story’s main dramatic events.
+Checking off key scenes in a character's youth usually feels obligatory, and it wastes valuable screen time that would be better devoted to the story's main dramatic events.
 This is certainly the case for The Butler.
-Michael Rainey Jr. and Aml Ameen portray Cecil as, respectively, a boy and a young man.
-They are fine actors, but they’re not Forest Whitaker.
+Michael Rainey Jr. and Aml Ameen portray Cecil, respectively, as a boy and a young man.
+They are fine actors, but they're not Forest Whitaker.
 We come to a movie like this to see the star, not to listen to the star narrate a bunch of scenes with younger actors.
-The most successful biopics are wise enough not to try and summarize a person’s entire life in two hours.
-They convey information about their protagonist’s formative years through well-crafted dialogue and by showing us how they behave as adults.
-If, instead of getting the ClifsNotes of Cecil’s youth, we spent more time with him as an older man dutifully serving the most powerful white men in the world while his son is off becoming a Freedom Rider, The Butler could have been a far more challenging and indelible film.
-Similarly, more time devoted to exploring the details, rather then just the broad strokes, of how this familial rift affected Cecil’s wife, would have better served the emotional core of story, and enabled it to get deeper under the skin of the viewer.
+The most successful biopics are wise enough not to try to summarize a person's entire life in two hours.
+They convey information about their protagonist's formative years through well-crafted dialogue and by showing us how they behave as adults.
+If, instead of getting the Cliff's Notes of Cecil's youth, we spent more time with him as an older man, dutifully serving the most powerful white men in the world while his son is off becoming a Freedom Rider, The Butler could have been a far more challenging and indelible film.
+Similarly, devoting more time to exploring the details, rather than just the broad strokes, of how this familial rift affected Cecil's wife would have better served the emotional core of the story and enabled it to delve deeper into the viewer's psyche.